sloppyspeech/scrap_recipes/README.md

 # scrap_recipes
-Test script to scrap few recipes from https://tarladalal.com
+Test script to scrap few recipes from https://tarladalal.com.
+Output is in csv and json formats.